Emily Mae Smith (b. 1979, Austin, Texas)

 Select group exhibitions include: Cleveland Institute of Art, Cleveland, OH (2020); Public Art Fund, New York, NY (2020); Petzel Gallery, New York, NY (2020); Hauser & Wirth, New York, NY (2019); Arsenal art contemporain, Montreal, Canada (2019); Gio Marconi, Milan, Italy (2019); Peter Freeman Inc., New York, NY (2018); Tanya Bonakdar Gallery, New York, NY (2018); Lumber Room, Portland, OR (2017); König Galerie, Berlin, Germany (2016); The Moore Building, Miami, FL (2015); and Skirball Museum, Cincinnati, OH (2014).

-Smith’s work is included in collections such as The Consortium Museum, Dijon, France; Columbus Museum of Art, Columbus, Ohio; Arsenal Contemporary, Montreal, Canada; Whitney Museum of American Art, New York, NY; Blanton Museum of Art, Austin, TX; Dallas Museum of Art, Dallas, TX, and Zuzeum Art Centre, Riga, Latvia.
+Smith’s work is included in collections such as The Consortium Museum, Dijon, France; Columbus Museum of Art, Columbus, Ohio; Arsenal Contemporary, Montreal, Canada; Whitney Museum of American Art, New York, NY; Blanton Museum of Art, Austin, TX; Dallas Museum of Art, Dallas, TX, Zuzeum Art Centre, Riga, Latvia; Museum of Contemporary Art, Los Angeles, CA; and The Brooklyn Museum, Brooklyn, NY.